 Look for ski resorts that offer kids ski free programs, which can add to significant savings.
 These programs may be available for kids under five-years-old or may be free with ski rentals, adult pass purchases or other purchase.

 Make sure to read the fine print.
 For the best prices purchase your lift tickets online, in advance.
-They will be significantly more expensive at the resort’s ticket window.
+They will be significantly more expensive if you wait and purchase at the resort’s ticket window.

 A Holiday Family Ski Vacation

 If budget is not a constraint, then certainly consider a family ski vacation over the holidays.
-It is a magical time with lights twinkling in snowy Colorado.
+It is a magical time with lights twinkling in ski resort destinations like snowy Colorado.
 The ski resorts pull out all the stops for the holiday season with special holiday events including visits with Santa, carolers and tree lighting ceremonies to spectacular fireworks.

 Choosing a Family Ski Resort for Families with Young Kids